Down below we’ll overview some of the best fishing SUP brands that have taken a bold responsibility to provide an alternative for boats and kayaks.

 A choice for those who don’t really want to give up the idea of owning a boat, or at least a premium vessel that glides like a dream.
 Every aspect of the Dragonfly standup paddleboards is very well thought out for a specific reason – every curve, material, fin size, and more.
 Available in sizes and features that have stayed as favorites, Dragonfly is definitely a brand every paddleboard angler should be aware of.
 Once you have owned a bunch of boards and are looking for THE ONE to create memories and “collect luck” onboard – this is the right investment for sure.

 2009 – Colorado, US

 With two boards and the word “fish” in their brand name – BadFish is definitely one of the best fishing SUP brands on this list.
 At just over the thousand-dollar mark, you’ll find two great inflatable paddle boards – the BadFisher and Wayfarer that are ideal fishing platforms for anyone.
-The brand also offers a 3-year warranty against defects, patended features and many more conveniences to go make your chances of reeling that fish on board comfortably.
+The brand also offers a 3-year warranty against defects, patented features, and many more conveniences to go make your chances of reeling that fish on board comfortable.

 11’6” x 31″ x 5.6″

 11’ 6” x 36” x 6”